Happy participants gathering for a virtual group picture

 Communication: a Slack community for the school is available for communication between participants, to ask questions to tutors, to get out, etc.

-Testimony from students and tutors from second edition:
+Testimonies from students and tutors from second edition:

 Who is organizing this school: LAPP is the organizing this school in association with ESCAPE partners, PRACE.
 This international school is being organized in the framework of ESCAPE.